astrohart/MFR/MFR.File.Stream.Providers/README.md

 Dictionary that maps a [Guid](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Guid 'System.Guid') value (serving as a
 `ticket`) to a reference to an instance of [StreamReader](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.IO.StreamReader 'System.IO.StreamReader') that can be used to access a text file.

+<a name='P-MFR-File-Stream-Providers-FileStreamProvider-MapOfPathnamesToTickets'></a>
+### MapOfPathnamesToTickets `property`

+##### Summary

+Sets up a 1-to-1 correspondence between a file's pathname and a ticket that is created for it.

+<a name='P-MFR-File-Stream-Providers-FileStreamProvider-MapOfTicketsToPathnames'></a>
+### MapOfTicketsToPathnames `property`

+##### Summary

+Sets up a 1-to-1 correspondence between a specific file stream ticket and the fully-qualified pathname of the associated file on the disk.

 <a name='P-MFR-File-Stream-Providers-FileStreamProvider-SyncRoot'></a>
 ### SyncRoot `property`